muratk3n/thirdwave/en/README.md

 subjects to teach, if it can be taught like this, we can teach everything using the same method.
 No teachers required.

-(Except the ones recording the videos which are a select few)
+(Except the ones recording the videos -a select few-)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Blows my mind that MIT puts all this on the web for free<br><br>Know how to code and want to take a step down into the world of CPUs?
 How to design a basic <a href="https://twitter.com/hashtag/RISCV?src=hash&amp;ref_src=twsrc%5Etfw">#RISCV</a> core:<br><br>Slides: <a href="https://t.co/QC45ydsaZp">https://t.co/QC45ydsaZp</a><br><br>Lecture: <a href="https://t.co/af77bDShlu">https://t.co/af77bDShlu</a><br><br>Full course materials: <a href="https://t.co/NiVAfD5GbR">https://t.co/NiVAfD5GbR</a></p>&mdash; Chris Williams (@diodesign) <a href="https://twitter.com/diodesign/status/1332507524403056641?ref_src=twsrc%5Etfw">November 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>